NeilWJames/simple-taxonomy-refreshed/readme.txt

 A tool is provided to merge a number of terms within a taxonomy into a single one.
 All usages of the selected terms are changed to the merged one.

 Options are provided to add a selection dropdown in the admin list and to define minimum and maximum required term counts using posts of selected statuses (and not only "published").
-[Term counts with WP 5.7+ requires version 1.3+ of this plugin.]
 These capabilities are available for any taxonomy whether defined using this taxonomy or elsewhere.

 For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/readme.md) page.